feondalooze/automating-aws-with-python/README.md

 Webotron is a script that will sync a local directory to an S3 bucket, and will optionally configure Route 53 and cloudfront as well.

+### Features

+Webotorn currently has the foloowing features:

+- List bucket
+- List contents of a bucket